 The following are guidelines.
-For further information, watch our video series about spine surgery at bidmc.org/spinesurgery.
+For further information, please watch our video about spine surgery at bidmc.org/spinecenter, in the For Patients section.
 When you leave the hospital, you will be given additional, detailed instructions on care after surgery, specifically tailored to you.
 As always, if you have any questions, please call the Spine Center at 617-754-9000.